HenryPengZou/JointMatch/README.md

 python panel_num_labels.py
 ```

+## Custome Dataset

+To customize your own datasets (generate weak and strong data aumentations), follow the demo in `data/custom_dataset/preprocess.ipynb`.

 ## Bugs or Questions

 If you have any questions related to the code or the paper, feel free to email Henry Peng Zou (pzou3@uic.edu).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!